The circular law for random band matrices with arbitrary doubly stochastic variance profiles: The circular law proof

 We will also need a useful technical lemma from \cite{jain2021circular}:

 \begin{lemma} Consider two probability measures $\mu,\nu$ on $\mathbb{R}$ and $0<a<b$.
 Then in which we define

 \end{lemma}

-Now we complete the proof of circular law in Theorem \ref{theorem1.41414}, \ref{theorem1.515} and \ref{theorem1.616}.
+Now we complete the proof of circular law in Theorem \ref{circulargeneral} and \ref{theorem1.616}.

-\begin{proof}[\proofname of Theorem \ref{theorem1.41414}] First consider the Gaussian case.
+\begin{proof}[\proofname of Theorem \ref{circulargeneral}] First consider the Gaussian case.
 Take $\mathbf{c}>0$ to be a sufficiently small constant to be fixed later.
-We truncate the sum By Corollary \ref{corollary3.45}, with probability $1-n^{-100}$ there are at most $C_2 n(b_n)^{-1/5}n^\mathbf{c}$ terms in the second summation.
+For any fixed $z\in\mathbb{C},z\neq 0$, we truncate the sum By Corollary \ref{corollary3.45}, with probability $1-n^{-100}$ there are at most $C_2 n(b_n)^{-1/5}n^\mathbf{c}$ terms in the second summation since $z\neq 0$.